 It’s a chance to share a short, playable section of your game that gamers can try for a limited time before you take it down at the end of the festival.

-- You only have one chance.
-Your demo needs to give players a taste of what’s to come without overwhelming them, revealing too much, or giving a bad impression.
+You’ve only got one chance Your demo needs to give players a taste of what’s to come without overwhelming them, revealing too much, or giving a bad impression.

 Here’s how to craft a perfect demo: